Kiku-Reise/AliseeksDocs/source/includes/_introduction.md

 * **Non Real-Time Data** - Comes from Aliseek's periodically updated data source.

 Aliseeks API provides AliExpress search, product details with variations, and freight information.
+We also are working on providing Ordering and Shipment Tracking.
 You can view request and response samples of each API operation. 🔥 If you encounter any problems using this API, [please contact us](#support).

 📈 Check out live status of the API by visiting our [**public API status dashboard**](https://status.aliseeks.com/d/yYBGQYEiz/aliseeks-api-status?refresh=10s&orgId=2&kiosk=1).